adnexustech/dsp/docker/README.md

-# Docker Setup for RTB4FREE Campaign Manager
+# Docker Setup for ADNEXUS Campaign Manager

 This directory contains Docker Compose configurations for running the Campaign Manager in different environments.